 Simply put, maintenance is reactive.
 You see a problem, you respond to it.
 Until then, you figure, all is good.
 At maximum, you plan for checkups that might span years in between.

-Stewardship, on the other hand, is proactive.
+Stewardship, on the other hand, means being proactive.
 It means engaging with the ecosystem on a regular basis, watching for the signs that it is out of balance before it gets to that point.

 A small example: